The Belgariad & The Malloreon

 Man (Belgarath) and the Rogue (Prince Kheldar).
 Mankind is divided simply and starkly into a number of distinct, racially and culturally homogeneous tribes, each of which broadly and somewhat crudely display clearly-defined racial stereotypes.
 These are as follows:

-The Angaraks: The most religiously oppressed and traumatised people in the Eddings world, the Angaraks' spiritual development is mercilessly stunted by their narcissistic god Torak, whose totem is the dragon and who is responsible for destroying the ancient world in an enormous cataclysm, at the cost of his own physical beauty and one of his eyes.
+The Angaraks: The most religiously oppressed and traumatised people in the Eddings world, the Angaraks' spiritual development is ruthlessly stunted by their narcissistic and maimed god Torak, whose totem is the dragon and who - in a fit of jealous rage - is responsible for having destroyed the ancient world in an enormous cataclysm culminating in a giant flood, at the cost of his own physical beauty and one of his eyes.
 The one-eyed god Torak wallows in the abject submission and terror of his tribe and demands regular ritualistic human blood sacrifices.
-The money produced by the Angaraks is a type of gold mined from their lands which has a blood-red tinge as well as preternaturally addictive and mesmeric qualities, and is much-coveted throughout the known world.
+The money produced by the Angaraks is a type of gold mined from their lands which displays a blood-red tinge as well as preternaturally addictive and mesmeric qualities, and is much-coveted throughout the known world.
 The god Torak One-Eye himself is the flawed vessel of one of the Consciousnesses, but he is unable to let go of his ego and is ruled by the fear of the other Consciousness ultimately defeating him.
 Consequently, he becomes consumed by fear and hatred, which he projects onto the world and in particular onto his Angarak worshippers.
+In spite of this, his brother gods never entirely forsake their lost and troubled brother.